msobanjo/courseware/topics/README.md

 ## Jenkins [&xrarr;](./jenkins)
 Jenkins is a self-contained, open source automation server that can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.
 ## Linux [&xrarr;](./linux)
-The Linux open source operating system, or Linux OS, is a freely distributable, cross-platform operating system based on Unix that can be installed on PCs, laptops, netbooks, mobile and tablet devices, video game consoles, servers, supercomputers and more.
+The Linux open-source operating system, or Linux OS, is a freely distributable, cross-platform operating system, based on Unix.
+It can be installed on PCs, laptops, netbooks, mobile and tablet devices, video game consoles, servers, supercomputers and more.